Infographic illustrating the connection between the oral microbiome in the mouth and overall gut health.

 This is why individuals with oral inflammation often experience digestive sensitivity, bloating, or metabolic fluctuations.

-4. Oral Microbiome → Metabolic Signalling
+4. Oral Microbiome → Metabolic Signaling

 Metabolism begins in the mouth through: